bgaze/php-dotenv/README.md

 # php-dotenv

-This library is a simple and standalone DotEnv parser for PHP 5.6+

-It sticks to a unique goal : parse a Dotenv string/file and restitute it as a name => value array of variables.
+This library is a simple and standalone DotEnv parser for PHP 5.6+ wich sticks to a unique goal : parse a Dotenv string/file and restitute it as a name => value array of variables.

-It ships a main `Parser` class, wich do the parsing job, and a `Helpers` class wich provide static function to quicly parse Dotenv.
+It ships only two classes :
+- `Bgaze\Dotenv\Parser` wich do the parsing job.
+- `Bgaze\Dotenv\Helpers` wich provides static functions for a quick usage of the parser.

 ## Installation